-Get maximum exposure for your music: YouTube Art Tracks gets your music in front of more than a billion users on YouTube.
-YouTube Art Tracks pairs your song with your album cover art (YouTube calls this an “Art Track”) and you earn money when those Art Tracks are streamed on YouTube.
-With a reach of one billion unique users monthly, YouTube Art Tracks gives you the power to connect with more fans worldwide.
+Get maximum exposure for your music: YouTube Music gets your music in front of more than a billion users on YouTube.
+YouTube Music pairs your song with your album cover art (YouTube calls this an “Art Track”) and you earn money when those Art Tracks are streamed on YouTube.
+Art Tracks are available to both free and premium YouTube Music users.

-An Art Track is an automatically generated YouTube version of a sound recording.
-An Art Track consists of the sound recording, the album art, and metadata about the recording, such as its title and artist name.
+An Art Track is an automatically-generated YouTube version of a sound recording.
+An Art Track consists of the sound recording, album art, and metadata of the recording (such as its title and artist name).
 To learn more, please see how YouTube describes an Art Track here.

 Go Live Time

-YouTube Art Tracks Territories (Where Music Sells)
+YouTube Music Territories (Where Music Sells)

-How YouTube Art Tracks Sells Your Music
+How YouTube Music Sells Your Music

-Does YouTube Art Tracks sell your music via?:
+Does YouTube Music sell your music via?: